gabrielpetersson/privacy-policy/README.md

-No data is collected nor stored.
+No data is collected nor stored for any purpose.